Volunteer Teaching in Ecuador with Worldteach

 WorldTeach is a Boston-based program which places college graduates as English teachers in developing countries.
-When I accepted a 1-year assignment here in Manta, Ecuador, I remember thinking, Teaching?
+When I accepted an assignment here in Manta, Ecuador, I remember thinking, Teaching?
 Well there's nothing to it.
 How difficult could it be?

 I've got them talking now, Indira telling me what she plans to give her mother for Christmas: a handcrafted necklace from the Sierra.
 Her speech is direct if not eloquent.
 We've moved away from the lesson plan entirely, but there's a renewed energy in the room.

 I'm not a teacher by profession and I may never teach again after I finish here.
 But after spending some 17 years slumped behind a desk, I've finally seen the world from another side and I know that my life is much, much richer for it.